Quick facts

 Option A (city-focused): Telliskivi + Kalamaja

-Option B (nature): Lahemaa day trip
+Option B (nature): Lahemaa National Park

 Option C (another capital): Helsinki day trip